argonblue/argonblue.github.io/math/_drafts/boing-spherical-springs.md

 It makes me want to go out and buy a modular synthesizer!

 The spherical spring looks so inherently three-dimensional.
-I thought I likely needed stuff like rotation matrices or quaternions to generate it.
+I thought I needed stuff like rotation matrices or quaternions to generate it.
-I had only seen them in later laser shows that were largely prerecorded, so I didn't know if there was a simple waveform synthesis behind them.
+I had only seen the effect in laser shows that were prerecorded, so I didn't know if there was a simple waveform synthesis behind them, or if they were recorded from a computer.
 [One of Fenderson's videos](https://www.youtube.com/watch?v=0u2ynhDfS40) seems to show a modular synthesizer programmed to draw the springs, so off we go!

-(I couldn't make out enough of the details of the synth programming in the video to replicate stuff, and I wanted a challenge anyway.)
+(I couldn't make out enough of the details of the synth programming in the video to replicate stuff, and I wanted a challenge anyway.
+It really helped to have the hint that it was possible.)

 ## Details